- Live Versions: All

 - Operating System: All

 Video import and export is available in Live 10 Standard and Suite.
 In Live 11, video import and export has also been added to Intro.
+You can find more information about the features of each version of Live in our Feature Comparison.

 - Recommendations for optimal playback of video in Live

-- Recommended codecs for Windows
+- Recommended codec for Windows (Live 64-bit)

 - Recommendations for encoding video when exporting